abe-frickelbude/arch-linux-install-guide/Manjaro-architect-install.md

 ---

-From the menu, select "chroot into installation" and do the following:

-* `pacman -S vim` unless already installed
-* Edit the `/boot/loader/loader.conf`, set the timeout as desired
-* Edit _at least_ the `/boot/loader/entries/manjarolinux[X].conf` where `[X]` corresponds to the `default` entry in `loader.conf`
+  1. Pick `systemd-boot` from here, this will open the loader configuration entries in Nano
-  and modify the options line as follows:<br/><br/> `options rw cryptdevice=/dev/sda2:cryptroot root=/dev/mapper/cryptroot`
+  2. In Nano, edit the `options` line to match this: `options rw cryptdevice=/dev/sda2:cryptroot root=/dev/mapper/cryptroot`
-* Save the config file, reboot, and after a few moment you should see the passphrase prompt provided by the initrd `encrypt` hook
+  3. Use `Ctrl-O` followed by `Ctrl-X` to write out changes and exit Nano
+  4. The installer will automatically open further systemd-boot config entries - repeat (3) until done
+  5. Go back to the main installer menu
 ---

+* [6] **Done**
+  * At this point, if everything worked correctly, there should be one last screen "Close installer?", answer with "yes"
+  * Now you can do `sudo reboot now` to restart the system

+After reboot in a few moments you should see the passphrase prompt provided by the initrd `encrypt` hook and be able to unlock the root partition with the previously picked pass phrase

 ## Post-install